Russian bounty program: Background

 In 2019, 23 American service members were killed during operations in Afghanistan.
 Ten U.S. service members died from gunfire or improvised explosive devices in 2018 and 16 in 2019.
 Another two were killed in 2020 prior to the February ceasefire and the onset of the COVID-19 pandemic.
 Several of the soldiers were killed in green-on-blue attacks (attacks by members of Afghan security forces against coalition forces).
 In December 2019, the Afghanistan Papers revealed that high-ranking military and government officials were generally of the opinion that the war in Afghanistan was unwinnable, but kept this hidden from the public.

 According to the lawsuit, filed in December 2019 in the D.C.
 District Court on behalf of Gold Star families, major U.S. and international defense contractors involved in Afghanistan made illegal "protection payments" to the Taliban, funding a "Taliban-led terrorist insurgency" that killed or wounded thousands of Americans in Afghanistan.
 A related lawsuit accused the Iranian government.
 In 2009, then-Secretary of State Hillary Clinton said that the "protection money" was "one of the major sources of funding for the Taliban."

 On February 29, 2020, the Trump administration signed a conditional peace agreement with the Taliban, which calls for the withdrawal of foreign troops in 14 months if the Taliban uphold the terms of the agreement.
 In May 2020, President Trump said "it is time" to bring U.S. soldiers home from Afghanistan.

+Research by Fetzer et al. finds that coalition fatalities increased media coverage of the Afghan conflict and reduced public support for the war across troop-sending NATO countries.